funnymania/Progressive-Web-Assembly-App/README.md

 # Gotchas!
 1. Do not run `vue build`.
-Instead, cd to project root and `npm run build`.
+Instead, cd to client and `npm run build`.